 - Diabetic Neuropathy

 - Kidney Disease

 - Sexual & Bladder Problems

 Understanding diabetic neuropathy

 Diabetics may experience a condition known as neuropathy, which is nerve damage that may occur from diabetes.
-Common symptoms of neuropathy include pain, numbness, tingling and weakness in the hands and/or feet.
+Common symptoms of neuropathy include pain, numbness, tingling, and weakness in the hands and/or feet.
 Many people with diabetes may not be aware of this condition and how their nerves can be affected by the disease.
 However, with time, high blood sugar and high levels of fats in the blood from diabetes can damage your nerves, resulting in diabetic neuropathy.
 Did you know that diabetes is one of the most common causes of peripheral neuropathy in the country?

 There are many different types of neuropathy.
-Patients who have diabetic neuropathy should implement a foot health regimen and explore conservative treatment options to lessen the symptoms of potential complications associated with the condition (e.g. physical therapy and medications).
-For those who do not benefit from the conservative measures, surgical intervention can be a promising treatment option.
+Patients who have diabetic neuropathy should implement a foot health regimen and explore conservative treatment options for neuropathy to lessen the symptoms of potential complications associated with the condition (e.g., physical therapy and medications).
+For those who do not benefit from conservative measures, surgical intervention can be a promising treatment option.
 Patients with diabetic neuropathy who fail to treat the condition are more prone to developing recurrent diabetic ulcers and are at a higher risk for amputation.